terrainsexp/Farmer-Game/README.md

-Games Project Into Master Branch
+Games Project Into Master Branch,

 This project is tested with [BrowserStack](https://www.browserstack.com/)